ngageoint/hootenanny/README.md

 uploaded dataset using a semi-automated Translation Assistant.
 More details on the translation capabilities of Hootenanny can be found in Hootenanny User Guide, as well as the Hootenanny User Interface Guide.

+# Data Exploration

+Hootenanny has a pluggable architecture that allows you to create your own code for gleaning information from map data, as illustrated in examples in the Usage section.
+See the Hootenanny Developer Guide for more details on customization.

 # Usage

 See the Hootenanny User Guide for more usage examples and details on command input parameters.